'I Am A Gold-Collar;' Driverless Tesla Backseat Rider Param Sharma Basks In Social Media Notoriety As He Flaunts His Wealth

 “You guys r all cheap poor low class peasants that can’t afford lambo trucks and i11’s I purposely drive it in ur ghetto to make you feel small,” reads the caption in another post.

-Other posts from previous years show him posing with stacks of cash, luxury items, and even pouring Pellegrino water down the toilet.MORE NEWS: Passenger Killed In Crash On Highway 680 In Milpitas; Driver Arrested For DUI
+Other posts from previous years show him posing with stacks of cash, luxury items, and even pouring Pellegrino water down the toilet.MORE NEWS: Asian American Attacks: Parolee Arrested After Beating, Robbing Elderly Asian Woman Near San Francisco's Japantown

 Sharma is used to the notoriety.
 Eight years ago, he was featured in a Vice article documenting his rich brat persona and ability to troll celebrities on the internet.
 The article referred to an Instagram account with a quarter-million followers, which is now inactive.